The questions have been rolling in this week.

 So why aren’t more investors selling puts?

-Quite simply, most “experts” in the financial media think this kind of investment is too risky or complicated for the average investor.
-And frankly, there’s no money in it for brokers, money managers or anyone else in the financial services industry.
-Once you learn how to use this strategy, you’ll begin to see the world of finance differently.
-Instead of “paying” people to invest your money, you are paid to invest.
+Simply put: most “experts” in the financial media think this kind of investment is too risky or complicated for the average investor.
+And frankly, there’s no money in it.
+Once you learn how to use this type of investment for yourself, you begin to see the whole world of finance differently.
+Instead of “paying” people to invest your money, you learn to get paid to invest.

 The first key to selling puts safely and profitably is knowing the real risks in owning a company’s shares.
 We need to assure ourselves the companies we sell puts on are fundamentally sound.

 It’s a company that we feel comfortable owning for the long haul mostly due to its unwavering quest to please shareholders.
 The company continually buys back stock and pays a healthy dividend of 3.1%.

 The stock is currently trading for $33.31- a 10-year high.

 In my opinion, the price is a little inflated.
 So I prefer to pay $31.